 - Cervical laminectomies

-If workers compensation pays for your neck surgery, you may very well end up with some degree of permanent impairment as a result of your neck injury.
-Under Georgia law, you should receive permanent partial disability benefits when you suffer a permanent impairment as a result of a work related injury.
-These permanent partial disability benefits provide some compensation for the permanent loss of use from your injury.
+If workers compensation pays for your neck surgery, you may end up with some degree of permanent impairment as a result of your neck injury.
+Under Georgia law, the workers compensation insurance company should pay you permanent partial disability benefits when you suffer a permanent impairment as a result of a work related injury.
+These permanent partial disability benefits provide some compensation for the permanent loss of function from your injury.

-In this article, I am going to focus specifically on permanent partial disability benefits for neck injuries under Georgia law.
-If you would like to find out more about permanent partial disability benefits (including when the insurance company pays them and when you should receive your rating), I would suggest reading this article.
+This article focuses specifically on permanent partial disability benefits for neck injuries under Georgia’s workers compensation law.
+If you would like to find out more about permanent partial disability benefits (including when the insurance company pays them and when you should receive your permanent partial disability rating), be sure and read this article that covers PPD benefits more generally.

 That depends.
 Georgia law requires doctors to use a certain book to assign your permanent partial disability rating.
-Currently, doctors have to use the 5th Edition of the American Medical Association’s Guide to the Evaluation of Permanent Impairment.
+Currently, Georgia law requirs doctors to use the 5th Edition of the American Medical Association’s Guide to the Evaluation of Permanent Impairment.

 DRE Cervical Category III ratings of 15 to 18 percent to the body as a whole

 This is usually the lowest category rating that you see following neck surgery in a Georgia workers compensation case.
-The part of the category that talks about surgery says, “individual had clinically significant radiculopathy, verified by an imaging study that demonstrates a herniated disk at the level and on the side expected from objective clinical findings with radiculopathy or with improvement of radiculopathy following surgery.”
+The part of Category III that talks about surgery says, “individual had clinically significant radiculopathy, verified by an imaging study that demonstrates a herniated disk at the level and on the side expected from objective clinical findings with radiculopathy or with improvement of radiculopathy following surgery.”

-The rest of this rating is a little more confusing.
+The rest of the definition of this rating is a little more confusing.
 It discusses an imaging study which verifies a herniated disk that is the likely cause of the radiculopathy.
 This would typically be an MRI which shows a herniated disk where the doctor would expect it.

 In the case of surgery, it also says this rating covers “improvement of radiculopathy following surgery”.
 If surgery improves or cures the radiculopathy, it is not clear whether you have to have the MRI showing the herniated disk in order to get a Category III rating of 15 to 18 percent to the body as a whole.